 - In the elevated window, type the command given below and hit ENTER.

-- Wait for a while and let the process to complete.
+- Wait for a while and let the process complete.

 - Restart your system and check for the error.

-If the issue still persists, use DISM to modify the corrupted files and replace them with corrected ones.
-Follow the instructions given below to run DISM:
+If the issue still persists, use the DISM tool to modify the corrupted files and replace them with the corrected ones.
+Follow the instructions given below to run DISM –

 - Open Command Prompt window as an administrator.

 - In the opened window, type the following commands and hit ENTER after each.